mwangiii/Steghub-devops-training/Automate_Infrastructure_With_IaC_using_Terraform-Part_three/README.md

-# Automate Infrastructure With IaC using Terraform 3 (Refactoring)
+# AUTOMATE INFRASTRUCTURE WITH IAC USING TERRAFORM 3 (REFACTORING)

 In two of our previous projects we have developed AWS Infrastructure code using Terraform and tried to run it from our local workstation.
 Now it is time to introduce some more advanced concepts and enhance our code.

 Firstly, we will explore alternative Terraform [backends](https://developer.hashicorp.com/terraform/language/settings/backends/configuration) for learning purposes.

-## Introducing Backend on S3
+## INTRODUCING BACKEND ON S3

 Each Terraform configuration can specify a backend, which defines where and how operations are performed, where state snapshots are stored, etc. Take a peek into what the states file looks like.
 It is basically where terraform stores all the state of the infrastructure in `json` format.